DaniilAlpha/minisound/minisound/README.md

 ## Getting started

+### Android

+Apart from setting the permission in the Android manifest (which is done by `minisound`), you also have to request permission from the user at runtime.
+This can be done easily with [`permission_handler` package](https://pub.dev/packages/permission_handler) (you can see the example for how to do this) or any analogous.

 ### Web / Wasm

 While the main script is quite large, there are a loader script provided.
 Include it in the `web/index.html` file like this